helmturner/helmturner/README.md

 *Then I learned I could write Javascript in Airtable.*

 Feeling the electricity humming beneath my fingertips, I grew drunk with power.
 It was then I knew there was no going back.
 Since then, I've become more fluent in Typescript than English; more comfortable in an IDE than a hammock (and I do love a good hammock).

-Everything I know about tech came from reading the docs and coding in my spare time.
+Everything I know about software development came from reading the docs, researching, writing Airtable extensions, and experimenting with application development in my spare time.
+For examples, I encourage you to check out my **pinned repos** below!

 ### Life Goals